PHILADELPHIA – Tonight in Philadelphia, the Nationals are once again faced with the task of avoiding a sweep.

-Here’s how they’ve done in the past vs. Halladay:
+Here’s a look at how the Nationals have done in the past against 2010 NL Cy Young winner Halladay:

 Michael Morse: 0-for-6, 1 K